 The modes can be different paths, which gives a very intuitive picture of the network, but they can also represent orthogonal temporal wavefunctions, different directions in the same spatial path, photons in orthogonal polarization states, photons with different orbital angular momentum or with a different frequency.

 We consider linear optical systems where the number of photons is conserved

-In passive lossless systems the total energy is conserved which fits well with the description in terms of classical fields.
+In passive lossless systems the total energy is conserved, which fits well with the description in terms of classical fields.
 The quantum equivalent is a conservation of probability.
-If we have a superposition of $n$ photon states the output will be a different superposition where all the photon states must sum a probability of one.
+If we have a superposition of $n$ photon states, the output will be a different superposition where all the photon states must sum to a probability of one.
 The input and output states are related by a unitary operator

 The same mathematical description could be extended to active linear systems as long as the number of photons is preserved.
-In principle, it could include elements where a frequency change introduces an energy change provided that the total number of photons in the $m$ modes of interest is preserved.
+In principle, it could include elements where a change of frequency introduces an energy change, provided that the total number of photons in the $m$ modes of interest does not change.

 In quantum optics and quantum information we usually find states living in a finite-dimensional Hilbert space and the operators can be written as matrices.
-Our states live in a Hilbert space $\mathcal{H}$ of a size $M=\binom{m+n-1}{n}$.
+Our states live in a Hilbert space $\mathcal{H}$ of a size $M={m+n-1 \choose n}$.
 A generic state $\ket{\psi}$ can be described as a linear combination of the basis elements from Equation (\ref{basisstates}) that exhaust all the possible ways to distribute $n$ photons into $m$ modes.
 The problem is equivalent to counting the number of ways to place $n$ balls into $m$ boxes.